planetshell/db-capstone-project/readme.md

 ## Task-2 Create reports from Little Lemon database

-Now that the Little Lemon database management system has been build.
-We will create some report from the data from the orders table.
+With the Little Lemon database management system build and populated with data,we will create some report from the data.
+We will create virtual table from the orders table, combine tables using join queries and finally summerize the the menu table using subqueries.

 ### 1. Create Virtual Table to summarize data
 The image below is a virtual table called OrdersView that focuses on OrderID, Quantity and Cost columns within the Orders table for all orders with a quantity greater than 2.